grantjo78/grantjo78.github.io/_drafts/2022-04-29-hyperv-networking.md

 Since my last post in this series, I've deploy a virtual machine (VM1) onto the Hyper-V host.

-Looking at VM1's virtual switch allocation, I've allocated the guest to the virtual switch that was created during the enabling of the Hyper-V role (Microsoft Hyper-V Network Adapter - Virtual Switch).
+VM1's has been allocated to the virtual switch that was created during the enabling of the Hyper-V role (Microsoft Hyper-V Network Adapter - Virtual Switch).

 ![](/docs/assets/images/2022-04-29-hyperv-networking/Hyperv-Guest-vSwitch-Original.jpg)

-Looking at the virtual switch configuration for the *"Microsoft Hyper-V Network Adapter - Virtual Switch"*, you can see that irt is configured as an external virtual switch *(Connects to a wired, physical network by binding to a physical network adapter)*.
-This won't allow for guest traffic egress in Azure.
+ "Microsoft Hyper-V Network Adapter - Virtual Switch" configuration indicates that it has been configured as an [external virtual switch](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/plan/plan-hyper-v-networking-in-windows-server#switch-and-network-adapter-choices).
+This won't allow for guest egress traffic in Azure.

 ![](/docs/assets/images/2022-04-29-hyperv-networking/Hyperv-Networking-vSwitch-Original.jpg)